 Let $\mathcal{R}\subset \mathcal{E}_{\omega}(M)$ be a dense $G_{\delta}$ subset on which for every $\phi\in C^0(M,\mathbb{R})$ \begin{description} \item[1] $f\mapsto P (f, \phi)$ is continuous and \item[2] $P (f, \phi)=\max_{1\leq k\leq d_0}\sigma_k(f,\phi)=\Delta_{\phi}(f)$. \end{description}

-We will need the following perturbation lemma, it will be the key to prove the non-existence of equlibrium states with positive entropy. \begin{lemma} For any $g\in \mathcal{R}$, any continuous potential function $\phi$, any $\eta \in (0,\eta_0(g))$, any $\delta>0$, and any periodic saddle $O$ for $g$, there exists $N_0\geq 0$ with the following property.
+The following perturbation lemma will be the key to prove the non-existence of equilibrium states with positive entropy. \begin{lemma} For any $g\in \mathcal{R}$, any continuous potential function $\phi$, any $\eta \in (0,\eta_0(g))$, any $\delta>0$, and any periodic saddle $O$ for $g$, there exists $N_0\geq 0$ with the following property.

 For any $\rho >0$, there is an $f_0 \in \mathcal{R}$ that is $\eta$-close to $g$ and satisfies: \begin{description} \item[1] $f_0$ can be picked such that it is arbitrarily $C^1$-close to $g$ outside the $\rho$-neighborhood of $O$; \item[2] $P (f_0, \phi)\geq \Delta_{\phi}(g,O)+\frac{\eta}{10 C_0^2\left( \Vert Dg\Vert+ \Vert Dg^{-1}\Vert \right)}$, where $\Vert Dg\Vert:=\sup_{x\in M} \Vert Dg(x)\Vert$, $\Vert Dg^{-1}\Vert:=\sup_{x\in M} \Vert Dg^{-1}(x)\Vert$; and \item[3] for any $1\leq k\leq d_0$, any $E\in \tmop{Grass}_k(TM)$, and any $n\geq N_0$,